 - Available to parents or graduate/professional students for the full cost of education minus any other student aid received - Borrowers do not have to demonstrate financial need, but they do have to demonstrate that they do not have an adverse credit history - Student must complete the FAFSA and be enrolled at least half-time at a participating school - Repayment begins within 60 days of the final disbursement but may be deferred while the student is attending school; however, interest will continue to accrue during the deferment.
 See your school counselor for more information on this process. - Beginning July 1, 2010, all new PLUS loans, like the Stafford loans, will be made through the Direct Loan program (funds provided by the government) - The interest rate for a Direct PLUS loan is determined annually for new loans made between July 1 of one year and June 30 of the following year.
-For PLUS loans, the fixed interest rate is 5.30%.
+For PLUS loans disbursed between July 1, 2021 and July 1, 2022, the fixed interest rate is 6.28%.
 This rate will not change throughout the life of the loan.